thenithinbalaji/Doge-Memer-Template/README.md

 # What is Doge Memer Bot?
-Doge Memer is a discord bot developed by The Nithin Balaji.<br> Visit https://discordbotlist.com/bots/doge-memer to add the bot to your Discord Server.
+Doge Memer is a discord bot developed by The Nithin Balaji aka JohnWickedBoy.<br> Visit https://discordbotlist.com/bots/doge-memer to add the bot to your Discord Server.

 # Is alive.py neccessary?